Siebrex/Siebrex/README.md

 # JADE SIEBRA :rainbow:

-* Hi, my name is Jade, I'm graduated in law school :flushed:, but I'm trying to find my away on the incredible world of programming :sparkles:.
+* Hi, my name is Jade, I'm graduated in law school :flushed:, but I'm trying to find my way on the incredible world of programming :sparkles:.

 * I consider myself a very calm and loving person, a huge fan of sports, passionate about biking, in love with animals and learning new things :grin:.